Who Is Adam Driver?

 Adam Driver was born on November 19, 1983, in San Diego, California.
 His father was a preacher, and after Driver’s parents divorced, his mother got remarried, this time to a Baptist minister.
-Driver had acted in some plays in high school and after graduating, decided to apply to acting school at New York’s famed Juilliard.
+Driver had acted in some plays in high school and after graduating, he decided to apply to acting school at New York’s famed Juilliard.
 He wasn’t accepted, but the rejection spurred him into action nonetheless.
-He headed for Hollywood, but after his car broke down, he returned to his Indiana hometown of Mishawaka where he had been raised.
+He headed for Hollywood, but after his car broke down, he returned to his Indiana hometown of Mishawaka.

 The terrorist attacks of September 11, 2001, prompted Driver to join the military, and he enlisted in the U.S. Marines and served for more than two years.

-Driver liked the Marines but injured his sternum in a mountain-biking accident and was honorably discharged.
+Driver liked the Marines, but he injured his sternum in a mountain-biking accident and was honorably discharged.
 “I felt like I hadn’t completed my four years,” said Driver in an interview with the Military Times, “That always kind of bothers me.”
 Driver then attended the University of Indianapolis for a year before deciding to give Juilliard another try — and this time he was accepted.

 After graduating from Juilliard, Driver landed his first role on the TV series The Unusuals (2009).
-He followed that with roles in several short films and appearances on the TV series Law & Order and in such TV movies as You Don’t Know Jack (2010) and The Wonderful Maladys (2010).
-Around this time Driver began appearing in plays, notably making his Broadway debut in 2010 in a revival of George Bernard Shaw's Mrs. Warren's Profession.
+He followed that with appearances on the TV series Law & Order and in such TV movies as You Don’t Know Jack (2010) and The Wonderful Maladys (2010).
+Around this time Driver also began appearing in plays, notably making his Broadway debut in 2010 in a revival of George Bernard Shaw's Mrs. Warren's Profession.

-In 2011, Driver landed the role that would take his career to the next level, that of Lena Dunham's on-an-off again love interest Adam Sackler on the HBO series Girls.
-The show debuted in 2012 and was an instant hit, and Driver rode the wave of success to several Emmy nominations (Outstanding Supporting Actor in a Comedy Series, 2013, 2014, 2015).
+In 2011 Driver landed the role that would take his career to the next level, that of Lena Dunham's on-an-off again love interest Adam Sackler on the HBO series Girls.
+The show became an instant hit after debuting in 2012, and Driver rode the wave of success to three consecutive Emmy nominations for Outstanding Supporting Actor in a Comedy Series.

-Girls gave Driver’s movie career a big boost as well, and he soon appeared in Steven Spielberg's Lincoln (2012) and the acclaimed film by the Coen brothers, Inside Llewyn Davis (2013).
-Following those high-profile films, Driver landed roles in other attention-grabbing movies, such as the comedy-drama This Is Where I Leave You (2014) and the much-anticipated Christmas 2015 release Star Wars Episode VII: The Force Awakens (2015).
-He also has a part in Martin Scorsese's Silence, slated for a 2016 release.
+Girls gave Driver’s movie career a big boost as well, and he soon appeared in Steven Spielberg's Lincoln (2012) and the Coen brothers' acclaimed Inside Llewyn Davis (2013).
+Following those high-profile films, Driver landed roles in other attention-grabbing movies, such as the comedy-drama This Is Where I Leave You (2014) and the much-anticipated Christmas 2015 release Star Wars: The Force Awakens.

 Off-screen, Driver is married, and he and his wife Joanne Tucker co-founded Arts in the Armed Forces, a nonprofit that performs theater for military communities.